jtn26/Profile_Readme/README.md

 CS Major at Georgia Tech '24
 ----------------------------

 I started with an interest in AI, but through many experiences including internships, courses, and projects, I have also gained an interest in networks and backend development.
-I am currently also trying to get into web development frameworks such as React.
+I have also worked with frontend frameworks like React.

 * 🖥️  See my portfolio at [Portfolio](http://portfolio.kangjustin.dev)
 * ✉️  You can contact me at [kangjustin392@gmail.com](mailto:kangjustin392@gmail.com)